Events to do for the 4th of July

 Then again, you could always go with the traditional methods that many other schools are used to.

 If it ain’t broke, why fix it, right?

 There are so many different and innovative ways to celebrate this great day though, and many schools have had real success by incorporating social media engagement strategies.

 Wouldn’t you want the same for your school?

-It might take a few takes to make it work well for you.
+It might take a few tries to make it work well for you.
 Maybe this year you start small, and next year you go further.
-Trial and error is part of the process and also part of the fun too.
+Trial and error are part of the process and also part of the fun, too.

 In the spirit of the 4th of July, try something new, break the mold, and celebrate the fact that you have the freedom to do so!